ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/console-tabs/resources.html.markdown

 <td width="16">
 </td>
 <td>
   This allows you to edit the content of a Data List.
-See [Editing a Data List](/developers/user-guide/product-guide/advanced-features/data-lists-management/editing-a-data-list)
+See <a href="/developers/user-guide/product-guide/advanced-features/data-lists-management/editing-a-data-list">Editing a Data List</a>

 </td>
 </tr>